Brain fog is a huge problem.

 Always see your doctor and ask for a full blood panel before taking any advice – including the advice on this page.

-How to Fix Brain Fog: The Secret Weapon
+How to Fix Brain Fog: My Personal Secret Weapons

 For me, the solution to my brain fog was not knowledge.